Kerri Schelling, CAE

 As executive director Kerri is responsible for the day-to-day operations of the association, ensuring that the long term interests of its members are served and that KSBA remains financially sound and relevant.
 She works closely with the Board of Directors and staff to advance the mission of KSBA through her strong belief in, and commitment to, KSBA’s core strategic priorities of member ownership, advocacy, service delivery and partnerships.

 Kerri is a past president of the Kentucky Society of Association Executives and was recognized as KSAE’s Association Executive of the Year in 2017.
-A certified associate executive (CAE) of the American Society of Association Executives, Kerri received her undergraduate degree from Pittsburg State University in Kansas and a master’s degree from Radford University in Virginia.
+A Certified Association Executive (CAE) of the American Society of Association Executives, Kerri received her undergraduate degree from Pittsburg State University in Kansas and a master’s degree from Radford University in Virginia.